 2. Brush Your Denture Teeth

-Brush your denture teeth like you would natural teeth.
+It’s important to brush your denture teeth like you would your natural teeth.
 Dentures can give you bad breath if they’re covered in plaque and odor-causing bacteria.
 The best way to protect your oral health (and your breath) is to brush your dentures twice a day.
-Brushing your dentures will also prevent stains from leftover food particles.
+This will also prevent stains from leftover food particles.

 3. Brush Your Gums